victo-1118/fast_api_to_do_list/README.md

 visible Im going to need to read all this list.
 This made me also think that read_list was basically useless at this point but im going to need to read the specific items from that list. read all list will just load in those lists first.

+Nevermind read_list doesnt show the items and although I could probably make it so that it does theres no point since I have read_items.
+Ill keep it around though just in case I might need to use it later for some reason

+1/15/2025
+Just finished the read items fetch request and works as expected.
+Found out that my read_item function doesnt have much use currently.
+I plan to now add the update function requests.